Trump Sides With Nixon in New Tirade Against Mueller and the Media

 Trump, who favors personal loyalty almost as much as he does personal regard, has complained of “rats” before, tweeting attacks on people he presumed to be informing on others.

 The paranoid Trump has also shown an affinity for Nixonian tactics as president, even compiling a Nixon-like enemies list by which he intends to seek revenge on U.S. officials who have participated in the Russia investigation or criticized him.
-He has also tried to order punishment on journalists, tried to demonize those investigating him, and has earned Nixon-like poll numbers.
+He has additionally tried to order punishment on specific journalists, tried to demonize law enforcement officials who don’t demonstrate fealty, and has earned Nixon-like poll numbers.
 Unlike Nixon, however, Trump seems incapable of keeping his authoritarian impulses secret.
 Nixon had his clandestine dirty tricks, informed by experience and a full understanding of government and politics.
 Trump just likes getting dirty in public, then attacks the media for not calling him clean.

 Also included in president’s Sunday morning Twitter tirade was yet another attack on the media, the “rigged witch hunt,” and Mueller — only this time he compared the latter to Joseph McCarthy, another American lawmaker who once worked down an infamous list of enemies.
 McCarthy was, of course, the reckless leader of the Red Scare that possessed the U.S. in the 1950s.
 His name is the basis for the term “McCarthyism,” which is used to describe unsubstantiated accusations of treason that are made in an effort to destroy someone’s reputation and career.
 Trump has used the word before, accusing the Obama administration of the practice in his infamous March 2017 tweet that falsely claimed President Obama had tapped his phone in Trump Tower right before the 2016 election.